 Select the scenario dropdown followed by 'Add scenario layer' which will generate the following popover.

-In the 'Scenario base layer' dropdown you will find the option to use the Float Base scenario (Base) along with the option for the budgets from QuickBooks.
+In the 'Stack new layer on top of' dropdown you will find the option to use the Float Base scenario (Base) along with the option for the budgets from QuickBooks.

 By selecting one of the budgets from QuickBooks this will be imported into the cash flow as the base scenario of the layer.
 The changes you make to the layer won't impact the budget figures that have been imported from QuickBooks and these will remain unchanged on the base layer.
 It's not possible to change the QuickBooks budget figures directly in Float, these would need to be updated in QuickBooks.
 It's also not possible to export the budget from Float directly into QuickBooks.